Hide Me VPN review: "The Missing Malaysian"

 |China (Hong Kong)||1437.50%||-49.44%||-67.49%|

 The bright side of the results is the fact, that download speed is overall less affected.
-Download is the main factor influencing your streaming, torrenting and surfing experience.
+Download column is the main factor influencing your streaming, torrenting, and surfing experience.

 The more servers, the better I used to think.

-As an example, HideMyAss has over 190+ server, meaning nearly every country on earth includes its physical server rack with a proper server room.
+As an example, HideMyAss has over 190+ servers, meaning nearly every country on earth includes its physical server rack with a proper server room.

 Just imagine the price of the maintenance…

 And usually, the resources come from the customers’ pocket.

 So, if Hide Me has 1400+ servers in 34+ countries we don’t mind.
 Because it’s cheaper than HMA!, and if you don’t have a special necessity for a variety of countries, it wouldn’t be that useful either.
 So considering Hide Me price, it’s “Okay”.